nishitk7417/Register-karo-web/README.md

 ## Getting Started

-Follow these instructions to set up the project locally.
+Follow these instructions to set up the project locally in your system.

 ### Prerequisites